siddankthep/subwallet-stellaswap-docs/create-subwallet.md

 # Create a wallet with SubWallet

 SubWallet is the comprehensive non-custodial wallet solution for Polkadot, Substrate & Ethereum ecosystems.
 Built on top of Polkadot {.js}, SubWallet focuses on improving UX & UI.
-We envision a crypto wallet as a Web3 multiverse gateway through which users can enjoy multi-chain services with utmost ease and absolute security.
+We envision a crypto wallet as a Web3 multiverse dApp through which users can enjoy multi-chain services with utmost ease and absolute security.
 This guide will show you how to manage your accounts, connect to and interact with StellaSwap using SubWallet!

 ## Step 1: Install SubWallet